epoirierIRD/Chlorophyll-Fluorometer/README.md

 ## Avenues for Improvement

 - The photodiode becomes saturated when used outdoors in bright light.
-- The PVC box doesn't resist to pressure underwater.
+- The PVC box doesn't resist to high pressure underwater.

-Contributions are welcome to improve these points.
+Contributions are welcomed to improve these points.

 ## Contributors